StinkingBanana/tut/README.md

    ```

    - Replace {ClientID} with your ClientID and enter in your browser.
-   - Authorzie it.
+   - Authorize it.
    - If nothing goes wrong, you should get an empty white page with URL similar to http://localhost/#access_token={AccessToken}&...
-   - Extract that {AccessToken} and paste into our tut program
+   - Extract that {AccessToken} and that's what we need for this step.
    - Note: the access token will expire after sometime.
 If the access token no longer works, generate a new one using the same method.

 4. Enter twitch username to track.
 (Your input will be remembered.)